The ISFH budget broken down into funding sources.

 The structure of personnel and number of employees at ISFH.

 The Institute for Solar Energy Research Hamelin (ISFH) is a non-profit organization whose sole proprietor is the state of Lower Saxony.
 Institutional funding comes from the budget of the Ministry for Science and Culture and makes up 34.7 % of the total budget (income in 2019) of € 10.4 million for the reporting year.

-At the end of 2018 ISFH had 155 employees.
-The majority of the staff consists of scientific and technical personnel and Ph.D. students employed on a temporary basis to undertake research projects.
+At the end of 2019 ISFH had 159 employees.
+The majority of the staff consists of scientific and technical personnel and Ph.D. students to undertake research projects.
 The students comprise undergraduates from universities or technical colleges employed at ISFH as part of their scientific training.

 The Institute for Solar Energy Research GmbH site on the Ohrberg comprises an area of 32,000m2.
 Currently there are four research buildings on it with a total floor space of 7,500m2.
 In addition, in the unbuilt areas or on the roofs there is the possibility to carry out outdoor tests on currently 2,000m2 of test area.